SamiKhaji/Kids_Learning_WebApp/README.md

 ## How to View the Demo

-To view the demo of the **Kids Learning App**, simply click on the link below:
+To view the demo of the **Kids Learning App**, simply click on the thumbnail above:

 [Watch the Kids Learning App Demo](https://www.dropbox.com/scl/fi/7hzyput3i3oe8207xqhib/Kids_Learning_App_Demo-Made-with-Clipchamp_1735755338412.mp4?rlkey=8yvedijmpieuwuxdyij9ubqom&st=58b7ci6i&dl=0)